pop-os/pop/README.md

 ### Post-Merge Release Process

-The Pop!_OS CI server automatically builds the master/main branch of every git repository (every 15 minutes), and all packages from those git branches are published in the master staging apt repository.
-Packages are then released from master staging as regular updates via PRs to the repo-release repository, which contains a list of the current version of every package in the release repository: https://github.com/pop-os/repo-release (There is another CI job that checks this list and copies the listed versions of each package from the master staging repo to the release repo.)
+The Pop!_OS CI server automatically builds the master (or main) branch of every git repository every 15 minutes.
+All packages from those git branches are published in the [master staging apt repository](http://apt-origin.pop-os.org/staging/master/).

+Packages are then released from master staging as regular updates via PRs to the [repo-release repository](https://github.com/pop-os/repo-release/), which contains a [list](https://github.com/pop-os/repo-release/blob/master/sync) of the name and version of every currently released package.
+After the list is updated, another CI job automatically releases the package versions contained in the list.

 ### Pop!_OS Release Frequency